MinecraftForge/Documentation/docs/contributing.md

 This documentation is meant to be explanatory.
 Please explain how to do things, and break it down into reasonable chunks.
 We have a wiki elsewhere that can capture more comprehensive code examples.

-Our audience is anyone who wants to understand how to build a mod using Forge.
+Our audience is anyone who wants to understand how to use ForgeGradle.

-Please don't try to turn this documentation into a tutorial on Java Development - it is intended for people who understand how a Java class works, and other fundamental structures of Java.
+Please don't try to turn this documentation into a tutorial on Java or Groovy Development - it is intended for people who understand how a class and other fundamental structures work.

 Style Guide
 -----------